Ivshti/linvodb3/README-new.md

 Live Queries
 -------------
-Once you have a `Cursor` object, returned by calling `find` without a callback, you can turn it into a live query, meaning the .res property will always be up-to-date results from the query.
+Once you have a `Cursor` object, returned by calling `find` without a callback, you can turn it into a live query, meaning the `.res` property will always be up-to-date results from the query.
 Of course, all modifiers, such as `limit`, `skip`, `sort`, `map`, `reduce`, `filter` and `aggregate` will still apply.
-An event will be emitted when the result is updated - `liveQueryUpdated`.
+An event will be emitted when the result is updated - `liveQueryUpdate` on the model itself.

 // basic
 // events